BDI-pathogens/phyloscanner/phyloflows/vignettes/01_simulating_data.md

 2019-04-30

 Here is some code to set up simulated data sets.
-The main aim of these simulations are to test the performance of phyloflows MCMC algorithm.
+The main aim of these simulations are to test the performance of the **phyloflows** MCMC algorithm.
 Please read the sections “Our Job” and “Our Solution” on the main page before you go ahead here.